openfaas/faas-netes/chart/kafka-connector/README.md

   [Aiven](https://aiven.io/) and [Confluent Cloud](https://confluent.cloud/) have both been tested with the Kafka Connector.

+Other versions of Kafka like Redpanda should work out of the box.

 ## Complete walk-through guide

   You can continue with this guide, or start the [walk-through](quickstart.md) for testing purposes.